DataTools4Heart/documentation-hub/docs/tools-manuals/mip/index.md

+---
+layout: default
+title: MIP User Manual
+---

 # Technical Documentation for the Medical Informatics Platform (MIP)  <!-- omit in toc -->

 A powerful federated data processing and analysis system that preserves patient privacy.
 More info on the [MIP Website](https://ebrains.eu/service/medical-informatics-platform/)